yemi-f/quadient-qap-xero/README.md

 - Agree to terms and condition and click "Create App".
 - Click "Generate a secret" button.
 - Copy your client id and client secret and save for use later.
+- create an `.env` file in `backend` (.env file should be in the format of .env.example)
-- Add client ID, client secret and redirect URI to backend/.env (.env file should be in the format of .env.example)
+- Add client ID, client secret and redirect URI to `backend/.env`
 - Click the "Save" button.
 You secret is now hidden.

 ## Configure API keys

-You'll need to update your .env file for clientId, clientSecret and redirectUri
+You'll need to update your `.env` file for clientId, clientSecret and redirectUri

 Sample PHP code from backend/authorization.php